Juvenile osteoporosis: Cause

+The causes of juvenile osteoporosis may be genetic, environmental, or indeterminate.

 Diagnosis

+Diagnosis is made by a physician, who will utilize several tests and procedures to make the diagnosis.

 Treatment

 Treatment for secondary juvenile osteoporosis focuses on treating any underlying disorder.
 Treatment of Juvenile osteoporosis can also include maintaining a healthy lifestyle.
 This is accomplished by exercising, keeping a balanced diet of proper food and drinks, as well as keeping your body full of the necessary vitamins.
 If needed, Juvenile osteoporosis can also be treated by undergoing physical therapy.